 Empathetic listening is not easy and takes time.
-However, it allows you to avoid misunderstandings, reversing and canceling words, living with unresolved problems.
+However, it allows you to avoid misunderstandings, reversing and canceling words, and living with unresolved problems.
 As you learn to listen deeply to other people, you will see the way you see them change.

 Once you understand, try to be understood.
-By presenting your ideas clearly, accurately and vividly, while understanding the interests of the interlocutor, you increase the credibility of your message.
+By presenting your ideas clearly, accurately, and vividly, while understanding the interests of the interlocutor, you increase the credibility of your message.
 The more you truly understand other people, the more you will appreciate them and the more respect you will have for them.
 You will touch the soul of another person.

 6. Synergy – opening up to the new.

-This habit is opening the heart, mind and expression to new possibilities.
+This habit is opening the heart, mind, and expression to new possibilities.
 The term synergy means that the whole is more than the sum of its parts.
 An example of synergy is the way a child is brought into the world by a woman and a man.
 The baby is a new quality, a whole made of two other parts.

 The more authentic you are, the more openly you express yourself.
-Then others can relate to your statements and the safer they feel to express themselves.
+Then others can relate to your statements and the safer they feel expressing themselves.
 This subsequent self-expression serves as food for the spirit of others and produces sincere empathy that creates new insight, learning, excitement, and adventure that sustain the process.
 A new world of insight into new perspectives and possibilities opens before you.

 Synergy produces better solutions than any of the originally proposed and everyone involved is aware of it.
 It also brings you the joy of participating in the creation process.
-The essence of synergy is to appreciate mental, emotional and psychological differences.
+The essence of synergy is to appreciate mental, emotional, and psychological differences.
 You don’t see the world as it is, but as you are.
 Your perception is conditioned by your experiences and lack of data.
 As long as you do not appreciate the differences in worldview between you and others, you will not value each other and believe that there is a possibility that each of you is right.
-You may find that life is not always an “either” or “or”, and there is always a third way out, until you never go beyond that conditioning.
+You may find that life is not always an “either” or “or”, and there is always a third way out until you never go beyond that conditioning.

 7. Developing yourself.